whoishasan/A12-Client/README.md

 16. Google recaptcha in funding page
 17. ZSecure Stripe payment
 18. React form managment (React hook form)

+## Technologies used

+### Frontend:

+- HTML, CSS, and Tailwind CSS for responsive and visually appealing design.
+- JavaScript for interactive and dynamic user interfaces.
+- React.js for building a scalable and component-based UI.

+### Backend:

+- Node.js with Express.js for handling server-side logic and APIs.

+### Database:

+- MongoDB for efficient and flexible data storage of user and campaign information.

+### Authentication & Security:

+- JWT (JSON Web Token) or OAuth for secure user authentication.

+### Version Control:

+- Git and GitHub for collaborative development and version tracking.

+### Deployment:

+- Vercel for Backend or Netlify for frontend deployment.

 ## 📦 Project Dependencies